WeekendSoftware/genesis39-firmware/README.md

 automatically blocks pornography and other objectionable websites without being overbearing.
-By installing this firmware, all computers, laptops, tablets, phones, and other devices connected to your wireless router will be protected by OpenDNS's Family Shield.
+By installing this firmware, all computers, laptops, tablets, phones, and other devices connected to your wireless router will be protected by OpenDNS's Family Shield and Google Safe Search.

 ## Google Safe Search
 - Blocks objectionable content in searches without being overbearing.

 ## OpenDNS Family Shield
 FamilyShield blocks domains that are categorized as:
+ - Sexuality and Pornography
  - Tasteless
  - Proxy/Anonymizer
- - Sexuality and Pornography

 ## Preconfigured WiFi Networks
 - Genesis39